Contact us for more info about Mystical Bhutan 15 day Biking Adventure

 • Closed or too close to departure (Call Us for options)

 Rarely is any country well known and at the same time steeped in such mystery.
-This Bhutan cycling tour allows the opportunity to visit the Land of the Thunder Dragon.
+This Bhutan cycling tour allows the opportunity to experience the Land of the Thunder Dragon.

-Nestled in the Himalayas, Bhutan is a landlocked kingdom bounded by two of the world’s largest nations: China and India.
-Bhutan’s topography and climate offers a variation of tropical lowlands in the south, to lush valleys, temperate forests and awe inspiring peaks and glaciers in the north.
-It is home to a wide range of flora, including medicinal plants, orchids, rhododendrons, and the blue poppy (National Flower).
-There is also an abundance of wildlife and birds plus Bhutan has one the world’s largest protective wildlife sanctuaries, which is home to many endangered species.
+Nestled in the Himalayas, Bhutan is a landlocked, mountainous kingdom bounded by China and India.
+Its topography and climate varies from tropical lowlands in the south, to lush valleys, temperate forests and awe inspiring peaks and glaciers in the north.
+This tour is for those who love climb as there are no flat sections.
+As well as a wide range of flora, including medicinal plants, orchids, rhododendrons, and the blue poppy (National Flower) there is also an abundance of wildlife and birds.
+Plus Bhutan has one the world’s largest protective wildlife sanctuaries, which is home to many endangered species.
+Scattered throughout the country are more than 2,000 monasteries and countless chortens, ranging from simple to elaborate structures.
+A journey to Bhutan is the chance to experience a truly exotic culture in a spectacular natural environment.

 Paro to Guwahati